leahsaph123/tri3_individ/CBnotes.md

 -- the development of algorithms that include bias
 -- the existence of computing devices that collect and analyze data by continuously monitoring activities

+### 5.5 Github Page Assignment
+- there's a lot of licenses, need the right license in order to make money off their patents
+- MIT license- allowed to use code freely, closed source versions
+- GPL license- can do anything except closed source versions
+- I picked MIT license so that we can distribute everything but keep it protected

 ### 5.6 Safe Computing
 - Personally identifiable information (PII) is information about an individual that identifies, links, relates, or describes them.
 Examples of PII include: Social Security number, age, race, phone number(s), medical information, financial information
 - Search engines can record and maintain a history of searches made by users.